 It always surprises me when a creative thing or service is produced in my company: the energy that comes with it for me.
 It’s nice to be creative!
-Today we almost finished a new training card game (in Dutch, De Karavaan en de Kamelen), to be sold in our webshop www.diversityshop.eu and also to be applied in training with our customers.
+Today we almost finished a new training card game (in Dutch, De Karavaan en de Kamelen – see also the YouTube about it), to be sold in our webshop www.diversityshop.nl and also to be applied in training with our customers.
 The designer sent me a few images that we can use for the promotion of this card game.
 Just to see that and place it in webshops and on twitter makes me so happy!

 Sometimes I think it is the tangible side of products like a game, a story.
 You can show it to others and explain ‘there it is’ or ‘there you can read it’.
 In consultancy for example, this is hardly possible.
 I never forget the comments of my brother-in-law who said ‘at the end of the day I made a railway but what did you do, I don’t understand’.
 I see his point of view but I also know that making railways would never give me the boost of energy that games, stories, books and other creative activities give me.
 De Karavaan en de Kamelen: even the idea of it didn’t exist at all and now it exists and it will start a life of its own.
 I love it; this is so nice 🙂 …